mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 On the other hand – this is one point, subject always moving toward object.
 Another aspect is, not always subject initiatively moving toward object; sometimes object moves toward subject.
 For instance, when you walk on the street, and a big rock is right in front of you, and then you stumble over it.
 To stumble over it means, rock exists.
 That rock gives you a sense of resistance.
 A kind of resistance, or a kind of antagonism.

-[That] is being which seems to be very accurate, touching your consciousness, touching your body, your hand.
+What is a being which seems to be very accurate, touching your consciousness, touching your body?
+Your hand.
 But sometimes you cannot touch your hand with your body.
 Sort of anger; your enemy.
 Your enemy, or your anger cannot touch with your body.
 But it's really something existent.
-Because, that hatred gives you a sense of antagonism, to you.
-At that time, object becomes not provisional being; object becomes completely actual being.
+Because, that hatred gives you a sense of antagonism, *to you*.
+So at that time, [the] object becomes not [a] provisional being; [the] object becomes completely [an] actual being.

+##### 32:56

 So, object comes up to you, subject comes up to you.
-So, if you want to make a poem, or if you want to paint a picture of trees, you have to talk, you have to move initiatively to the trees, and talk.
+If you want to make a poem, or if you want to paint a picture of trees, you have to talk, you have to move initiatively to the trees and talk.

 If you go to the wilderness, you are surrounded by perfect quietness.
 In the first stage, you start to talk to yourself.
 Because surrounding is completely quiet, so nothing to talk with somebody.
 So you talk with yourself.
-But even though you talk, for no matter how long, to yourself - in your heart, (or) sometimes, with your mouth - still, quiet.
-So finally, you get exhausted.
-So you return to the quietness, completely.
+But even though you talk, for no matter how long, to yourself – in your heart, (or) sometimes, with your mouth – still, [it is] quiet.
+So finally, you get exhausted, so you return to the quietness, completely.

 So, second stage, you talk to nature.
 Wilderness.
-At that time, well, if you talk to the wilderness initiatively, wilderness speaks to you.
-Finally, you feel enjoy, really enjoy.
+At that time, if you talk to the wilderness initiatively, wilderness speaks to you.
+Finally, you ... enjoy, really enjoy.

+##### 34:46

-34:48 So, two types of provisional being.
-Why do we believe that a thing is to be accurate, not provisional?
-Because you are participating in, or you are engaged in the provisional being, initiatively.
+So, two types of provisional being.
+Why do we believe that a thing seems to be accurate, not provisional?
+Because you are participating in or you are engaged in the provisional being, initiatively.
 Always, we do.
-On the other hand, object always moves, comes up to you, giving a kind of resistance, or antagonism.
-At that time, it is also a sense of being accurate, or actual being.
+On the other hand, object [sometimes] moves, comes up to you, giving a kind of resistance or antagonism.
+At that time, it is also a sense of being accurate, or [an] actual being.

+##### 35:47

-(35:47) According to psychology, you know the idea of empathy.
-You are projecting yourself into tree.
-At that time, tree becomes you.
-So you, if you want to talk with the tree, you have to target yourself into tree.
+According to psychology, you know the idea of empathy.
+You are projecting yourself into [the] tree.
+At that time, [the] tree becomes you.
+So you, if you want to talk with the tree, you have to target yourself into [the] tree.
 At that time, tree speaks to you.
 This is very natural.
 For instance, if you feel melancholy, pensive, at that time the surrounding environment becomes melancholy, completely melancholy.
 Whatever I tell you, you don't accept, you don't understand.
 If you feel sad, everything becomes sad.
 When it rains, the whole world becomes melancholy.
-But above the sky - go up to the sky with an airplane, above the clouds - it's shiny.
-But rain - it's rain.
-You don't feel good.
-Because we believe whole world seems to be melancholy.
+But above the – go up to the sky with an airplane, above the clouds – it's shiny.
+But rain – it's rain.
+You don't feel good, because we believe [the] whole world seems to be melancholy.

 It means we can move initiatively to the object, creating our world.
 In other words, the world doesn't exist alone.
-The world always exists connected with subject.
-In many ways.
+The world always exists connected with [the] subject, in many ways.

-But not always; we cannot (always) believe in that way.
-For instance, even though you feel melancholy, if you see the beautiful morning sun rising - you feel good!
+But not always; we cannot [always] believe in that way.
+For instance, even though you feel melancholy, if you see the beautiful morning sun rising – you feel good!
 Don't you think so?
 Wonderful.

-So not always we create our environment through our feelings, by our feelings.
-Sometimes, object creates you.
+So not always [do] we create our environment by our feelings; sometimes, [the] object creates you.
 Even though you feel sad, if you see the morning sun rising, you feel great!
 You feel how beautiful it is.

+##### 38:47

 That means, according to empathy... that understanding is a mistake, a misunderstanding, because...
 If morning sunlight makes you happy, at that time you believe a morning sun rising has a mind.
-And... your mind.
+As your mind.
 But according to empathy, psychology, this is a misunderstanding, this is a delusion.
 Because, you project yourself into the morning sun, and then you believe that it seems to have a mind.
 But actually, it is the morning sun, apart from you.
 This is psychological understanding, but this is a misunderstanding according to, well, broadly speaking, because we distinguish between subject and object.
-But if you see or accept subject and object separately, always there is very, what would you say - not warm feeling of the world, not feel of warmness communicating between the subject and object.
+But if you see or accept subject and object separately, always there is very, what would you say – not [a] warm feeling of the world, not [a] feeling of warmness communicating between the subject and object.

+##### 40:33

-(40:33) Important point is, if you see the morning sun, and then morning sun makes you happy, at that time, intellectually, whatever you think, morning sun has mind, feeling.
+[An] important point is, if you see the morning sun, and then morning sun makes you happy, at that time, intellectually whatever you think, morning sun has mind, has a feeling.
 That feeling is completely universal.
 That feeling is something through which we can have mutual rapport between morning sun and you.
-Psychologically this is universal consciousness, or according to Buddhism, that is buddha nature.
+Psychologically this is universal consciousness, or according to Buddhism, that is Buddha nature.

-(41:26) So, the morning sun, the subject, trees, all sentient beings, have feeling, universal feeling.
-As well as we have.
+So, the morning sun, the subject, trees, all sentient beings, have feeling, universal feeling, as well as we have.
 That's why we can communicate with each other.

+##### 41:45

 So, object is not always something giving a sense of resistance or antagonism.
-Object is wonderful; object is a being which exists in universal entity, huge universal vision.
+Object is wonderful; object is a being which exists in [a] universal entity, a huge universal vision.

 For instance, we exist in that way because we were born.
 Your mother took care of you.
 The mother is your object.
 If you believe the mother is your object, at that time, that object is consciously or unconsciously giving a certain sense of resistance.
 "Oh, your mother is such a ... bossy.
-Don't like it.
+I don't like it."
 But baby?
-She doesn't care."
-For baby, mother is *huge*.
-Big tree.
-By which he is supported, in broad sense.
-So subject and object - anyway, you should accept your object, by which you are supported by, constantly.
-Not giving a sense of resistance, or sort of antagonism.
+She doesn't care.
+For baby, [the] mother is *huge*; a big tree, by which he is supported in [a] broad sense.
+So ... you should accept your object ... which you are supported by, constantly, not giving a sense of resistance, or sort of antagonism.
 That's why object and subject are always communicating.
 Interconnected.

+##### 43:50

-(43:50) I think you understand why we believe things to be actual being, not provisional being.
+I think you understand why we believe things to be actual being, not provisional being.
 I explained it to you.
 Because, by participation in your object, at that time, object as a provisional being turns into actual being.
 So that means there is always a sense of actuality.

 If you take away this sense of actuality - because this sense of actuality comes from very common human activity.
 But if you take away this sense of actuality, there are two kinds of thinking.
 One is recognition, function of cognition.
-The other is aesthetic, what would you say, contemplation.
-The function of recognition or cognition - you don't be engaged in object, you completely keep away from.
+The other is aesthetic contemplation.
+The function of recognition or cognition – you don't be engaged in object, you completely keep away from.
 You see object objectively.
 So there is no feeling of warmness.
-Completely you see object, and then try to understand (reality?) of your object.
-This is (science?).
+Completely you see object, and then try to understand [reality?] of your object.
+This is [science?].

-> (It is hard to tell whether Roshi is saying "aesthetic contemplation" or "ascetic contemplation".
-I think it's probably "aesthetic contemplation," as this makes the most sense in context.
+(It is hard to tell whether Katagiri is saying "aesthetic contemplation" or "ascetic contemplation".
+It's probably "aesthetic", as this makes the most sense in context.
 It may refer to [Schopenhauer’s Aesthetics](https://plato.stanford.edu/entries/schopenhauer-aesthetics/) ([or see "Aesthetic Attitude"](https://iep.utm.edu/aesth-at/)).
-If so, this may be an interesting connection to Western philosophy.
-For example: "In aesthetic contemplation, we stop thinking about the world and the objects in it as means to our ends, that is, as objects of our will.
+If so, this is an interesting connection to Western philosophy.
+"In aesthetic contemplation, we stop thinking about the world and the objects in it as means to our ends, that is, as objects of our will.
 We also see attention and perception take center stage.")

-On the other, the function of aesthetic contemplation is, through your consciousness.
+On the other, the function of aesthetic contemplation is through your consciousness.
 You don't participate in object.
 But through the consciousness, through the aesthetic contemplation, you can merge yourself into the object, exactly.
 Aesthetic contemplation means, in other words, intuition.
 Or, another term is wisdom.

-Through the wisdom, you don't participate in your object, but, through the wisdom, you can merge yourself into your object. (???)
-This is function of aesthetic contemplation...
+Through the wisdom, you don't participate in your object, but, through the wisdom, you can merge yourself into your object. *[unintelligible]* This is [the] function of aesthetic contemplation...

-[tape change]
+*[tape change]*

-(47:12) ... another one is, aesthetic contemplation.
-This is kind of religious way of understanding.
+... another one is, aesthetic contemplation.
+This is kind of [a] religious way of understanding.
 But aesthetic contemplation is still in the realm of philosophy or psychology; the philosophical or metaphysical realm.

 Religiously, particularly in Buddhism...
 Practically, with our body, we participate.
 Directly participate.
 But, you participate in your object with wisdom.
 At that time, the activity of participation in your object becomes very pure.
 Pure sense of purity, undefined practice.
 Because you participate, you merge yourself into your object with your wisdom.
 Not carelessly, you participate in object.
 You don't participate at random.
 You participate very carefully, with wisdom.
 Merge yourself into your object.